manolomartinez/greg/README.md

 in my local `greg.conf`.
 You can do all sorts of nice things with this.
 For example, when `check`ing a podcast, you don't need to download it, but maybe just stream it, like this:

     greg download 0 --downloadhandler "mplayer {link}"

+One last thing: if you subscribe to a very active feed, and you are only interested in some of the entries, you can filter the feed.
+For example, if you only want to watch TED talks about Google, say, you can add the following line to the `[TEDTalks]` section:

+    filter = "Google" in "{title}"

+(You need the quotes around {title} if the string you are filtering by has spaces, for example; they are strictly unnecessary here.)

 For information about the {placeholders}, take a look at [greg.conf](https://github.com/manolomartinez/greg/blob/master/data/greg.conf).
 In `greg.conf` you can also change the download directory, and some other things.
 It should be self-explanatory.